-Hello coconut lovers, I have a delicious treat for you, Coconut Cupcakes with Coconut Buttercream Frosting.
+Hello coconut lovers, I have a delicious treat for you: fluffy Coconut Cupcakes with Coconut Buttercream Frosting.
 This easy recipe starts with a boxed cake mix and bakes up moist and decadent to become a dreamy coconut dessert.

-Light and fluffy and full of flavor, these cupcakes with coconut are a favorite.
+Light fluffy and flavorful, these cupcakes with coconut are a favorite.
 Every bite is filled with coconut.
-The soft billowy coconut frosting is lightly sweetened and creamy and is flavored with coconut extract then topped with sweetened shredded coconut.
+The soft and creamy coconut frosting is lightly sweetened, flavored with coconut extract, and then topped with sweetened shredded coconut.

-Make these gourmet tasting cupcakes with a box mix then fancy it up with some extra ingredients.
-Adding coconut milk and flaked coconut flavors to the batter, and coconut extract flavors the buttercream for a triple delicious treat.
+Make these gourmet-tasting cupcakes with a box mix, then fancy them with some extra ingredients.
+Adding coconut milk and coconut flakes flavors the batter, and coconut extract flavors the buttercream for a triple delicious treat.

 Making this box cake taste better